lambdacats/lambdacats/admin.md

 ## Updating the Website

-To alleviate the maintenance burden, there are scripts for building the website and deploying it to GitHub.
-While the entire process could be combined into one script, it is separated into two so that we can inspect changes locally before deploying them.
+To alleviate the maintenance burden, there are scripts for building the website, inspecting local changes, and deploying it to GitHub.
+While the entire process could be combined into one script, it is separated into three so that we can inspect changes locally before deploying them.

 These scripts use Bash, can be run from anywhere in the repository, and exit on the first error.